 Kurdish women take to the streets across Europe

-The Kurdish women's movement is conducting a campaign in Europe under the slogan "Rise up for freedom and change".
+The Kurdish women's movement is conducting a campaign in Europe under the slogan "Stand up for freedom and change".

-Demonstrations were organised in Cologne, Stuttgart, Copenhagen, Basel and Luxembourg and as part of the Kurdish Women's Movement in Europe (TJK-E) campaign "Rise up for freedom and change".
+Demonstrations were organised in Cologne, Stuttgart, Copenhagen, Basel and Luxembourg and as part of the Kurdish Women's Movement in Europe (TJK-E) campaign "Stand up for freedom and change".

 In Cologne, Germany women marched from the cathedral to Rudolfplatz.
 Many politicians also joined the march where demonstrators protested the Turkish state’s genocidal attacks against the Kurdish people, carrying banners commending the women’s freedom struggle.